nyc-crh/site/content/key-concepts/_index.md

 </details>

-  <details class="mb-3 readmore"><summary class="pb-3"><h2>11.
+  <details class="mb-3"><summary class="pb-3"><h2>11.
 How New Yorkers talk about schools, especially white and liberal and nondisabled New Yorkers, has justified and obscured rather than challenged segregation.</h2></summary>

 Language can be a way of preserving segregation and resisting desegregation.
 Many policy choices have created segregation in housing and schooling in New York.
 But talk about what the “good” schools are, who the “good” kids are, or how families in “better” neighborhoods deserve “better” schools, are subtle ways to speak about racial segregation as if it just happens naturally, instead of looking at policy choices that support segregation.
 Many people who say they support desegregation or oppose racism still speak and think these ways.[^59]